satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 Programming is hard.
 And the longer you develop some program – the harder it becomes.

 Probably everyone has noticed that __it's always easier to develop new projects__ than support old ones.
-That's because of complexity that tends to grow pretty fast as we add new features to the program.
+That's because of complexity that tends to grow fast as we add new features to the program.

 ### Separating by units